 Except for the stock options granted to Mr. Oringer in 2014, which are more fully described above under "Executive Compensation Philosophy & Objectives - Chief Executive Officer Compensation," stock options are granted under the Amended and Restated 2012 Plan at an exercise price equal to the closing price of our Common Stock on the grant date.
+The number of options granted to an executive is determined by dividing the fair market value of the option award by the Black-Scholes valuation on the grant date, rounded down to the nearest whole number of shares.
 We do not issue stock options with accelerated vesting features, except as specified in certain employment agreements.